10 Tips to Minimize the Risk of Bruising After Wrinkle Reducers & Dermal Fillers

 Choose a Qualified Injector

-Numbing Cream
+Use Numbing Cream

-Sun Protection
+Practice Sun Protection

-Plan accordingly
+Plan Accordingly

-If you do bruise, there is help.
-First of all, continue icing the bruised areas once you get home as long as you can.
-Next, take your Arnica as directed.
-A high-level concealer will also come in handy to hide those temporary bruises.
-If the bruise is on your lip, then lipstick should do the trick.
-The intensity and duration of your filler or Botox side effects will depend on the treatment aggressiveness and your individual healing characteristics, but normally can last for one to two weeks after the treatment.
+If you do bruise, continue icing the affected areas, take Arnica as directed, and use a high-level concealer to hide temporary bruises.
+For lip bruises, lipstick can do the trick.
+The intensity and duration of your filler or Botox side effects will depend on the treatment aggressiveness and your individual healing characteristics, but they normally last for one to two weeks after the treatment.

 * Individual Results and Patient Experience May Vary